ntllinhh/imdbsql/README.md

 ![](https://upload.wikimedia.org/wikipedia/commons/thumb/6/69/IMDB_Logo_2016.svg/1200px-IMDB_Logo_2016.svg.png)

 ## Overview
-This project involves a detailed exploratory analysis of IMDb's movie dataset using SQL.
-The aim is to explore the data, identify patterns, detect anomalies, and generate useful insights about movies.
-This README provides an overview of the project's objectives, analytical approach, key findings, and overall conclusions.
+This project presents a comprehensive exploratory data analysis (EDA) of the IMDb Top 1000 Movies and TV Shows dataset using SQL.
+The primary objective is to uncover meaningful patterns, trends, and relationships within the dataset by examining various aspects such as ratings, genres, revenue, and the people behind the films.

 ## Dataset
 The data used in this project is from Kaggle: